murphnj/tmux/tmux-q.md

 # Split Panes

-Furthermore, you can split the windows into different panes, horizontally with `ctrl-b %` and horizontally with `ctrl-b`
+Furthermore, you can split the windows into different panes, horizontally with `ctrl-b %` and horizontally with `ctrl-b "` There are tons of commands to resize and select between windows (show help screen for examples)

-There are tons of commands to resize and select between windows (show help screen for examples)
+You can move between panes with `ctrl-b o` or `ctrl-b <arrow key>` and get rid of a pane with `ctrl-b x`